TheGameDevDude/FlightSimulator/README.md

 in order for the plane to move forward i just incremented the forward vector and scaled it with a "forwardSpeed" variable.

-Heres the sudo code for move function->
+Heres the pseudo  code for move function->
 ```
 if(W key){
     thrust += deltaTime;